IBM/monitor-custom-ml-engine-with-watson-openscale/README.md

 ## Flow

 1. User deploys application server on the IBM Cloud using Kubernetes and Docker.
-2. User creates a Jupyter notebook on Watson Studio and configures Watson OpenScale and Compose PostgreSQL.
+2. User creates a Jupyter notebook on Watson Studio and configures Watson OpenScale and Databases for PostgreSQL.
 3. Watson OpenScale is used to monitor a Machine Learning model for payload logging and quality.
 4. The application server is used for scoring the deployed model.